realmicu/minetest-micupack/README.md

 * **Miner Chest** (minerchest)

   Miner Chest is a high capacity storage chest that automatically combines selected resources into respective blocks.
-Chest is compatible with Techpack (Tubelib2 framework).
-It has capacity of 60 items and supports stack pulling (can be paired with HighPerf Pusher).
+Chest is compatible with Techpack (Tubelib2 framework) and Pipeworks (pneumatic tubes).
+It has capacity of 60 items.
+When used with Tubelib it supports stack pulling (can be paired with HighPerf Pusher).

   It automatically combines following items in its inventory:
   - all ingots types into respective blocks